RestComm/PerfCorder/README.md

 2. This will produce a .csv file that can be used by this tool

-How to run collect/analysis tool:
+How to run collect tool:

-1. Install prerequesites (sysstat, jmvtop, gnuplot)
+1. Install prerequesites (sysstat, java, ant)

 2. Copy resources folder to where your sipp script is located